 Maybe you’ve heard about chakras before, but today you will learn how to balance your chakras with herbal tea.

 Herbal teas have plenty of benefits for body and mind.
-If you take a closer look into each type of tea, you will be quite surprised to find out how they can help and nourish your body.
+If you take a closer look at each type of tea, you will be quite surprised to find out how they can help and nourish your body.
 You will find at the end of this post an easy way to include teas to balance your chakras, into your daily routine.

 Taking a few steps back, let’s first find out some more about chakras.